amplication/docs/docs/getting-started/service-entities-roles-permissions.md

 :::info
 When you initially established your service using the service creation wizard, you had the choice to [incorporate entities into your data model](/first-service/#step-6-define-your-data-model) from an Amplication template, or leave it empty.

-If you opted not to use a template, you'll find your Entities screen with only one entitiy, **User**.
+If you opted not to use a template, you'll find your Entities screen with only one entity, **User**.
 This entity auto-generated when you created the new service.
 :::

 In this example, we'll now add another entity called _Project_.